Camping in Australia: caravan or camper trailer?By Clark Rubber | 17th October, 2019

 Travelling Australia in a camper trailer

-When you've reached your campsite, you simply unfold the trailer and sleep inside the canvas walls and roof.
+When you have reached your campsite, you simply unfold the trailer and sleep inside the canvas walls and roof.
 Nature lovers can appreciate breathing in the fresh air – as long as you're not downwind of a campfire – but gaps between the sides mean that bugs and dust can enter more easily than in a caravan.
 The thin canvas walls also mean less noise resistance, less privacy and less protection against strong winds.

 Travelling Australia in a caravan

 For even more comfort and convenience, you can travel around Australia in a campervan (or RV).
-With your accommodation and vehicle all in one, you or your family can move back and forth between the cab and the living area, bedrooms and bathroom without having to pull over.
+With your accommodation and vehicle all in one, you and your family can move back and forth between the cab and the living area, bedrooms and bathroom without having to pull over.

 Getting a good night's sleep on your road trip